 - For safety reasons, SJ staff have the right to refuse travellers who do not oblige to SJ’s luggage rules boarding the train.

 - Note that replacement buses may have limited space inside the bus, which means all luggage, including hand luggage, cabin baggage and musical instruments, may need to be placed in the luggage compartment.
-The bus driver is responsible for the safety assesment regarding luggage on board the bus.
+The bus driver is responsible for the safety assessment regarding luggage on board the bus.

 Rules for special luggage

-- Strollers are to be folded well in advance of embarking and should be put away so it does not disturb the accesibility on board.
+- Strollers are to be folded well in advance of embarking and should be put away so it does not disturb the accessibility on board.
 An unfolded stroller may only be brought on board if space permits it.
 Unfolded strollers may never be placed by the train doors or escape routes.
 It is not allowed to book a wheelchair space for the purpose of placing a stroller there as this means that customers who have to book a wheelchair space have less opportunity to travel.